tabarra/txAdmin/dev_notes.md

 FIXME: when doing the update announcement, don't forget to mention that the permission names changed

 > Soon™
+- [ ] fix action div - revoke of action with no text looks bad
 - [ ] adapt all modal actions to offline players
 - [ ] check why scheduled restarts are not kicking players
 - [ ] adapt kick messages to use some basic HTML for formatting